mitshell/libmich/libmich/asn1/README_ASN1.md

 All the S1AP ASN.1 modules get compiled and finally stored into the *S1AP.pck* file.
 The argument of the *generate_modules* function is a dictionnary of {targeted Python module name, ASN.1 modules directory}.
-By default, it takes the *MODULES* variable which lists all already-available protocols.
+By default, it takes the *MODULES* variable which lists all already-available protocols in asn/.
 This way, in order to compile all available protocols, It is simply possible to do:

 ```python
 >>> generate_modules()